kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

     and allows you to share this contract to create clients for it using the same approach.
     For more information about the generator, see the [section on generating from OpenAPI](openapi-codegen.md).

+For a step-by-step walkthrough before the reference details, see [HTTP Server](../guides/http-server.md) and [Advanced HTTP Server](../guides/http-server-advanced.md).

 ## Dependency { #dependency }

 Implementation based on [Undertow](https://undertow.io/).